 A racehorse can be owned by an individual, a company, a partnership (partnership agreement), or it can be leased.

-Once the owner has received authorisation from France Galop, he can run the horse in his colours, and win prize-money and premiums.
+Once the owner has received the authorisation by France Galop, he can run the horse in his colours, win prize-money and premiums.
 There are several types of racehorse ownership: